 "Working" with moist skin will make the next step more comfortable and pain-free.

 Cut The Excess Calloused Skin Around Your Nails

 This is the crucial step in removing hard skin from around your nails, but you must be careful not to hurt yourself.

-This is why I recommend getting manicure nippers.
+This is why I recommend getting manicure nippers (you can find one on Amazon).
 Of course, you can use ordinary nail clippers, but manicure nippers will give you more control, allow you to "hit the right angle," and get the job done better.